-Sales software enables you to unify the sales process and activities, on lead-to-quote and conversion basis, enriched by reporting and performance evaluation.
-These systems can drill deep inside all sorts of sales data in a considerably short time lapse, rather than wasting hours doing things manually and in a spreadsheet.
-You can calculate key indicators, as for instance, conversion rates, win-loss ratio, and lead time.
-You also get an accurate picture of the sales team’s performance for different products, territories, or clients, to name a few.
-This software can accelerate the tracking of your sales flows, to allow you to accomplish your purpose sooner than later.
-The top functionalities to expect are the following: mobile optimization, sales histories accompanied by CRM functions, dashboards, facilitated call reporting, etc.
+Sales software helps you to homogenize the sales process and tasks, on lead-to-quote and conversion basis, together with reporting and performance tracking.
+This software can piece together various sales data in almost no time, instead of wasting days doing things manually and in a spreadsheet.
+You can measure key indicators, such as, conversion rates, gaining and losing ratios, and lead time.
+You also get an accurate picture of your sales team’s accomplishments for different products, locations, or customers, among others.
+This software can accelerate the tracking of your sales flows, so you meet your targets sooner than expected.
+The top features to expect are the following: mobile access, sales histories accompanied by CRM functions, dashboards, streamlined call reporting, and so on.

 Disaster recovery and security are two key elements that need to be considered by SaaS purchasers when evaluating potential providers.